Post updated 22 February 2023

 FTP is also an option if you can access space on a different server to your website.

-UpdraftPlus Premium also includes 1GB of UpdraftVault storage.
-UpdraftVault is fully integrated into the plugin, so you can connect and back up in just a few clicks.
+UpdraftVault is fully integrated into UpdraftPlus, so you can connect and back up in just a few clicks.
 It’s built on Amazon S3, providing 99.999999% reliability, redundancy, and high scalability.
+1GB is included with every purchase of UpdraftPlus Premium with the option to purchase more storage if you need it.

 Related articles worth reading include: